There is one particular moment that stands out from my church retreat experience last weekend: falling to the ground weeping at a single song lyric:

 Does God really reward those who seek Him?

 I had addressed this question before.
-I thought I had come to terms with all the difficult questions.
+I thought I had come to terms with all the difficult questions stirring deep in my heart.
 Amidst the tears and wrestling, I had declared that God is a rewarder of those who seek Him!
 But last weekend, as we sang of Jesus’ victory over death, God took my understanding of His faithfulness to a deeper level.